 Michael covers the Los Angeles Unified School District and higher education.
-Prior to joining EdSource, he was a political reporter at The Hill in Washington, D.C..
+Prior to joining EdSource, he was a reporter in Washington, D.C.
 He received a B.A. in journalism from Syracuse University.
 He won first place nationally in the in-depth reporting category of the Society of Professional Journalists 2018 Mark of Excellence awards for his series on corporate influence at Syracuse University, published in The Daily Orange.

 All articles by Michael Burke